 - Then move on to the hands, brushing the palms, then tops, and working your way up the arm to the shoulder and arm pit (another key node).

-- Finish by brushing the stomach in a counterclockwise motion (I always give my tummy some extra love), and ending with circular strokes on the chest (over your heart).
+- Finish by brushing the stomach in a clockwise motion (I always give my tummy some extra love), and ending with circular strokes on the chest (over your heart).

 What To Expect From Dry Brushing

 - The first brush time may not be the most enjoyable (raking a dry, hard bristled brush over my skin – no thank you!).
 But go easy, starting with light gentle strokes and work your way to a firmer brush.
 You’ll be surprised how quickly your skin acclimates.
 I have super sensitive skin, and after 3-4 sessions I was good to go.

 - Halfway through your first brush session you’ll feel the infamous invigorating boost – it’s hard to describe but feels like your body is waking up from within and loving it.